Bhagavad Geeta: Chapter 2, Verses 45–47

 yāvānartha udapāne sarvataḥ samplutodake,

 Here Vedas are referring to the ritualistic portion of the Vedas which promises the fulfillment of various desires.
 These can be useful only as long as the mind is filled with desires for sensory satisfaction.
-To a sincere seeker who has come to experience the Self, these ritualistic portions are not useful when compared to all he/she has comprehended in the perfection that he is living in the infinite bliss of the Self.
+To a sincere seeker who has come to experience the Self, these ritualistic portions are not useful.
+The limited satisfaction from the ritualistic portion of the Vedas loses its charm to the one who is Self-realized.
+The realized person comprehends the perfection of living in the infinite bliss of the Self.

 Chapter 2, Verse 47